-At 31 December 2016 The Leprosy Mission International had $\pounds 1,032,000$ of foreign currency forward contracts in place.
-The unrealised gain on these forward contracts was $\pounds 57,000$ .
+At 31 December 2017 The Leprosy Mission International had £2,213,000 of foreign currency forward contracts in place.
+The unrealised loss on these forward contracts was $\pounds(39,191)$.
 The fair value of these foreign currency forward contracts is included in restricted funds in Note 20.

-NOTE 22.
+NOTE 23.
 POST BALANCE SHEET EVENTS AND CONTINGENT LIABILITIES